 In 2003 members of a North End group named the Hyde Park Community Youth Center applied for and successfully got the Immanuel M.E.
 Church included in the Preservation Idaho and National Historic Trust statewide list of the “Top Ten Most Endangered” list of threatened or endangered historic places.
 Since then Jon Swarthout and his nonprofit Treasure Valley Institute for Children’s Arts (TRICA) has raised and spent over $1.5 Million to remove hazardous waste, restore the building’s infrastructure and renovate the interior and exterior.
 Trica opened in 2021 marking the successful conclusion of almost two decades of work.

-Help us continue the historic restoration and renovation of this North End icon!
+Help us continue the historic restoration of this North End icon and support Trica!

 DONATE TO TRICA

 Built as a mission church for Boise’s expanding Methodist congregation, this church was designed by Idaho’s most important architectural firm, Tourtellotte and Hummel, with adherence to the popular Akron Plan of church design in a unique Romanesque structure.

 In the late 1970s, with a diminishing congregation, the building was sold into private hands to an owner who planned to convert the building into apartments.
 This idea proved too difficult to see through to completion and by the time of the inclusion of this building on the “most endangered sites list”, it had suffered for decades from lack of appreciation, insufficient maintenance, and neglect.
 In 1980, as a precaution, neighbors applied to have the building place on the National Register of Historic Places.